Iota Phi Theta: 1990s to 2000s and international expansion

 In 1992, the fraternity established the National Iota Foundation, Inc., a tax-exempt entity that grants scholarships and other financial assistance to those in need.
 Since its creation, the foundation has distributed over $250,000 in programs and services.

 The fraternity became an international entity with the establishment of a colony in Nassau, Bahamas in 1999, military chapters in South Korea (Alpha Rho Omega, 2005) and Japan (Beta Pi Omega, 2009), and Theta Mu (The Diego Luis Cordoba Tech University of Choco; Quibdó, Chocó, Colombia, South America, 2013).
 Fraternity leaders, strategists, and alumni chapters created networking channels to ensure their members were afforded opportunities previously reserved for members of older, larger organizations only.
 The internal processes are catalysts for gaining access and influence in business, politics, higher education, entertainment, healthcare, law, etc. Qualifying based on several years of existence, Iota Phi Theta has grown at a faster pace than all other Black Greek Letter Fraternities.
-As ofJune 2018, there have been over 30,000 members initiated in the US and overseas.
+As of June 2018, there have been over 30,000 members initiated in the US and overseas.

 In 2012, Iota Phi Theta was ranked No. 20 on Newsweeks "Top 25 Fraternities" list.
 September 19, 2013 marked the fraternity's 50th anniversary.
 After the fraternity’s 50th anniversary, fraternity members aligned themselves with the Black Lives Matter (BLM) Movement.
 The fraternity and BLM maintain similar stances that societal inequalities and injustices must permanently end across the United States.
 In 2016, the Alpha and Gamma Omega Omega chapters, both located in Baltimore, MD, pledged an endowment of $100,000 to Morgan State University’s Scholarship Fund.
 The fraternity gifted $100,000 to the National Museum of African American History.
 The fraternity also donated official vintage merchandise to the museum, which opened on September 24, 2016.
 In 2020, the Beta Omega Washington, DC Alumni Chapter (in conjunction with Beta Omega Social Services) awarded $55,000 in scholarship funds to high-achieving (many underprivileged) college-bound youth.

 In May 2020, Iota's president and other NPHC fraternities and sororities' presidents formally called for the filing of criminal charges against police officers involved in the murder of George Floyd.
 On May 29, Iota's leadership and other NPHC organizations' leadership accepted an invitation to begin a series of meetings with then-presidential candidate Joe Biden regarding the highest priorities facing Black America.
 Also in 2020, Brother and Congressman Bobby Rush successfully passed the Emmett Till Antilynching Act (a bill he introduced in 2019) to the United States House of Representatives.
 The act was eventually signed into law on March 29, 2022, and remains a landmark achievement.